mRNA Technology: Vaccines and Beyond

 mRNA is a welcome addition to our vaccine development toolbox, which includes a range of technologies, from recombinant proteins to purified viral and bacterial components.
 We also use approaches such as conjugated polysaccharides to develop vaccines for diseases in which the target is a sugar, rather than a protein.
 Our teams use machine learning and other techniques to help them identify the most broadly protective antigens, so we have the greatest chance of beating viruses at their own game.

 Beyond vaccines, our teams are developing therapeutic mRNA to address challenges in cancer, immune-mediated diseases, and rare diseases.
-Many of these diseases are caused by a person being unable to produce an important protein, or producing it incorrectly.4,5
+Many of these diseases occur when a person is unable to produce an important protein, or producing it incorrectly.4,5

 Our mRNA Therapeutics platform enables researchers to design therapeutic mRNAs that are tailored to specific cells, so they can potentially repair the cell's ability to make certain proteins.
 The platform is designed to be flexible and scalable: it helps our teams develop any protein-coding mRNA, as well as the type of lipid nanoparticle needed to deliver it to a specific type of tissue in the body.
 The ability to restore protein function in this way is potentially transformative for many diseases.